WordPress Plugins for Social Media

 Overall W3 Total Cache is an excellent WordPress plugin to help enhance your website’s speed.

 I personally use Siteground’s SuperCacher and have been very happy with it.
 They provide 3 different options to their current hosting customers for caching to fit whatever your needs may be.
-On their SuperCacher page they have a quick tutorial to make instillation a breeze.
+On the Siteground SuperCacher page they have a quick tutorial to make instillation a breeze.
 It’s nice to have as many things in one place or one site, but if you do not use Siteground for your hosting, then W3 is a great option as well.

 WooCommerce is by far the most popular ecommerce plugin made for WordPress.
 With WooCommerce you can sell both digital and physical products with ease for both you and your customer.
 It’s so popular that WordPress actually bought it from the original developers, WooThemes, and now actively update the plugin.
 WordPress and third party companies create add-ons to extend the plugin capabilities which makes it so that you can easily manage your online store.